p-vinayak/p-vinayak.dev/content/projects.md

 # Projects

 This page **does not include my work experience**.
-The projects listed below showcase side-projects that I have worked in my spare time.
+The projects listed below showcase side-projects that I have worked on in my spare time.
 To find out more about my work experience, please view my [resume](/resume.pdf).

 - Open Source Software
   - [Celluloid](https://github.com/celluloid/celluloid) - Ruby Concurrency Framework